Welcome to Dynamic Massage, the website of Darien Pritchard

 News:

 Online ‘stretch-and strengthen’ classes: I teach weekly online ‘exercise’ classes.
-There are spaces in my new ‘beginners’ Keep Moving class (chair exercises for seniors) for people who want to keep their bodies flexible and active at home.
-There are also spaces in my weekly online Feldenkrais classes.
+There are spaces in my Keep Moving class (chair exercises for seniors) for people who want to keep their bodies flexible and active at home.
+There are also spaces in my weekly online Feldenkrais class.

-My book: I am excited that the new edition of my book Anatomy, Physiology and Pathology for Massage is now available as a print-on-demand paperback from Amazon.
-This total rewrite of the massage student textbook that I co-wrote over 20 years ago covers the UK massage training syllabus.
+My book: I am excited that the new edition of my book Anatomy, Physiology and Pathology for Massage is now available.
+This total rewrite of the massage student textbook that I co-wrote over 20 years ago covers the common UK massage training syllabus.
 It also provides useful information that will help massage practitioners in their professional careers.

-My Approach: I call my style Dynamic Massage to point to the richness of experience (for the client) that I feel can be encompassed in a massage session, depending on the client’s needs:
+My Approach: I call my style Dynamic Massage to highlight the potential richness for both parties in massage sessions:

-• to indicate that it’s not just about relaxation (important though that can be for many clients – time out from the stresses of daily life);
+For clients – that it’s not just about relaxation (important though this can be for many people – their time out from the stresses of daily life), but can also include:

-• but it can also incorporate techniques that can be quietly enlivening for the client (without leaving them feeling ‘wired) – e.g. rhythmical, rocking techniques applied in a non-jarring way that aims to discover the body’s ‘natural rhythms (rather than trying to impose rhythms); and also the valuable vibration and percussion techniques of the massage repertoire (which, unfortunately, are so often underused or misused);
+- techniques that can be quietly enlivening for the client (without leaving them feeling ‘wired’) – e.g. rhythmical, rocking techniques applied in a non-jarring way in relation tothe body’s ‘natural rhythms (rather than trying to impose rhythms);

-• and stretches and mobilsations that begin to redress and balance up the restricted habits that can arise in life, especially in desk jobs;
+- stretches and mobilsations that can redress and balance up the restricted habits that can arise in life, especially in desk jobs;

-• all designed to offer the client a refreshing different experience of their body that is a contrast from daily life, especially the sedentary life.
+- all of which can offer the client a refreshing different experience of their body that is a contrast from daily life, especially the sedentary life.

 And it needs to be supported by the practitioner’s own dynamic approach to how they work in sessions: